-The Service is proposing to designate critical habitat for the Suwannee moccasinshell under the Endangered Species Act (ESA).
+The Service is designating critical habitat for the Suwannee moccasinshell under the Endangered Species Act (ESA).

 What is the range of the Suwannee moccasinshell?

-What are the specifics on the proposed Suwannee moccasinshell critical habitat designation within the three units?
+What are the specifics on the three units designated as critical habitat for the Suwannee moccasinshell?

-Upper Santa Fe River, Florida encompasses 27 miles of the Santa Fe and New Rivers in Alachua, Bradford, Columbia, and Union Counties, Florida.
-This unit is considered unoccupied currently.
-This unit overlaps with critical habitat already designated for the oval pigtoe mussel.
+Unit 2: Upper Santa Fe River, Florida encompasses 27 miles of the Santa Fe and New Rivers in Alachua, Bradford, Columbia and Union Counties, Florida.
+This unit is currently considered unoccupied and overlaps with critical habitat already designated for the oval pigtoe mussel.

-Withlacoochee River, Florida and Georgia encompasses 47 miles of the Withlacoochee River in Hamilton and Madison Counties, Florida; and in Brooks and Lowndes Counties, Georgia.
-This unit is considered unoccupied currently.
-A portion of the lower part of this unit overlaps with Gulf sturgeon critical habitat.
+Unit 3: Withlacoochee River, Florida, and Georgia encompasses 47 miles of the Withlacoochee River in Hamilton and Madison Counties, Florida, and Brooks and Lowndes Counties, Georgia.
+This unit is currently considered unoccupied, and a portion of the lower part of this unit overlaps with Gulf sturgeon critical habitat.